Andrew Jackson: The Seventh Retrospective

 This act allowed Jackson to forcibly evict all Native American tribes east of the Mississippi River.
 Five Native American nations, Choctaw, Chickasaw, Creek, Seminole and Cherokee, would be effected.
 The Cherokee fought the action through the courts, and Chief Justice John Marshall ruled in favor of the Cherokee.
 Jackson’s response was: “He made his ruling, now let him enforce it.”
 The Cherokee were subsequently rounded up, had their property seized, and forced to move west at gunpoint.
 On the trip, one out of every four Cherokee would die on what has become known as the Trail of Tears.
 Needless to say, this was an extremely controversial decision at the time.

-The South Carolina Nullification Crisis was a dangerous issue for Jackson that threatened the fabric of the union.
+The South Carolina Nullification Crisis of 1832 was a dangerous issue for Jackson that threatened the fabric of the union.
 A high federal tariff on imported goods helped New England shipping merchants at the expense of southern planters.
 South Carolina stated they had right to nullify the federal tax, a theory best articulated by Vice President John C. Calhoun.

 Calhoun mistakenly believed Jackson would have been amenable to the action on the tariff as they were both southern planters.
 Jackson hated Calhoun and considered him a personal enemy in spite of Calhoun being his vice president.
 Jackson threatened to raise an army, go into South Carolina and hang Calhoun from a tree.
 In the end, cooler heads prevailed as South Carolina backed away from nullification, and Congress modified the tariff.